5G Interfaces Explained

 FAQ

-What are the main interfaces in 5G RAN architecture?
+What are the main interfaces in 5G?

 What is the difference between NG and Xn?